hjoliver/cylc-7-8-sched-comp/README.md

 Comments:
  - the historical justification for this algorithm is documented elsewhere
+   - briefly, Cylc was originally a self-organising scheduler in which the dependency graph emerged at run time rather then being specified up front
  - it works amazingly well, but has some notable problems resulting from:
    - spawning of tasks long before they are needed, and a large task pool
    - `O(n^2)` (in number of tasks) prerequisite-output matching